 Estate agents fees are usually paid by the seller.

 If you’re arranging your property purchase in Portugal while still in the UK, you’ll need a safe, reliable and preferably low cost way to send over fees, deposits and other payments.

 If you use your bank, you could be stung by high international transfer fees and unfavourable exchange rates - which means your new Portuguese home costs you more to buy.

-Here’s a better solution.
-The Wise multi-currency account is up to 7x cheaper than banks, with tiny fees and the real, mid-market exchange rate (so no expensive markups) on every transaction.
+With the Wise multi-currency account you can transfer money with tiny fees and the mid-market exchange rate (so no expensive markups) on every transaction.
 Wise is FCA regulated and uses sophisticated anti-fraud and other security measures to keep your money safe.
 You can even track your transfer to check it arrives safely.

 Buying a property is a big and exciting step, but navigating the system in a new country can be a challenge.
 Luckily, buying your dream home in Portugal should be fairly straightforward if you follow the tips and info in our handy guide, and source the right local help if you need it.

 Good luck with finding, buying and settling into your new home in Portugal.

 - Trading Economics - home ownership rate

 - IMI Daily - Portugal’s real estate market during Covid-19

 - Proper Star - how to buy property as foreigner